Ekin-Sen/product_pages/README.md

 # products_page
 * Responsive design of products page for a shopping website
 * Bootstrap is used in the design.
-* It is a page for perfume products of a cosmetics website.
+* It is a page for perfumes of a cosmetics website.
-* Product group can be selected in the left menu.
+* Product groups can be selected in the left menu.
-* You can click on the products and go to the relevant page.
+* You can click on the first products in each row and go to the relevant page.